Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Hughesdale has 33 active public transport stops, all of which are bus stops.
-These stops are served by 20 different routes that together facilitate 3,134 weekly passenger trips.
-The accessibility to these services is rated as excellent, with residents on average located just 180 meters from the nearest stop.
+These stops are served by 20 different routes that together facilitate 3134 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically living within 180 meters of the nearest stop.
+Most residents commute outwards from Hughesdale, primarily by car (71%), followed by train (16%) and walking (4%).
+On average, there are 1.1 vehicles per dwelling in the area, which is below the regional average.
+According to the 2021 Census, a high proportion of residents work from home (41.5%), potentially due to COVID-19 conditions.

-Across all routes, there are an average of 447 trips per day, which translates to approximately 94 weekly trips per individual stop.
+On average, there are 447 trips per day across all routes, resulting in approximately 94 weekly trips per individual stop.

 Frequently Asked Questions - Transport